bodo-ai/Bodo/dev_docs/source/aws_codebuild.rst

 7. Delete the previous ECR image as all builds now need the newest build.
 This will allow for quicker failure if someone hasn't rebased their PR and avoids any lingering resources.

+Remember you will need to do this for every image that the installation change impacts (most likely at least CI and Nightly).